framps/raspiBackupDoc/en/src/faq.md

 ### 38) Where can I ask questions and get help with Linux questions and problems that have nothing to do with *raspiBackup*?

-*raspiBackup* was developed to make it as easy as possible for Linux beginners to back up their Raspberry as easily as possible.
+*raspiBackup* was developed to make it as easy as possible for Linux beginners to back up their Raspberry as easy as possible.
 However, a certain amount of Linux knowledge is necessary.
-Common problems with *raspiBackup* are simple Linux problems. beginners are simple Linux problems.
+Common problems with *raspiBackup* are simple Linux problems.
 Such questions are not answered in the answered in the contact channels.
 There are forums with competent members who are happy to help.
 A recommended one is the [German Raspberry Pi forum](https://forum-raspberrypi.de/forum/).